thuliteio/getdoks.org/content/financial-contributions/index.md

 ---
 title: "Financial Contributions"
 description: "Help support the team developing Doks by becoming a financial contributor."
-lead: "Help support the team developing Doks by becoming a financial contributor."
 date: 2022-02-05T20:40:38+01:00
 lastmod: 2022-02-05T20:40:38+01:00
 draft: false
 images: []
 ---

+Help support the team developing Doks by becoming a financial contributor.
 We use [Open Collective](https://opencollective.com/) to receive contributions, share our budget, and manage expenses.
 Visit the [Doks Open Collective page](https://opencollective.com/doks).

 ## Become a Sponsor